mvipin/chefmate/README.md

 The data flow begins with camera observations and language instructions entering the **Eagle VLM backbone**.
 Images are processed by a **SigLIP-2 vision encoder** (ViT-L/14) that produces 256 patch embeddings per frame.
 These vision tokens pass through an **MLP connector** that projects them from the vision encoder's 1152-dimensional space to the language model's 2048-dimensional space.
 The **Qwen3 language model** (using only the first 12 of its 28 layers) jointly processes the vision tokens and tokenized language instructions through self-attention.
 The resulting multimodal embeddings capture both visual scene understanding and task semantics.

 The backbone output is projected from 2048 to 1536 dimensions via **eagle_linear** before entering the **Diffusion Transformer (DiT) action head**.
 The DiT uses **flow matching** with 4 Euler integration steps to denoise random noise into a 16-step action trajectory.
 Each DiT block alternates between cross-attention (attending to VLM features) and self-attention (refining action predictions), conditioned on the denoising timestep via **adaptive layer normalization**.
 Robot state information is encoded through **embodiment-specific MLPs** that map varying joint configurations to a shared embedding space.
-The final action predictions are decoded back to the robot's action dimension (e.g., 7 DoF for SO-100: 6 joint positions + 1 gripper).
+The final action predictions are decoded back to the robot's action dimension (e.g., 7 DoF for SO-100: 5 joint positions + 1 gripper).

-For the complete white paper to implementation correlation, see [docs/architecture/groot_whitepaper_implementation_correlation.md](docs/architecture/groot_whitepaper_implementation_correlation.md).

 <a id="eagle25vl-vlm-architecture"></a>
-### Eagle25VL Vision-Language Model Architecture
+### Eagle25VL Vision-Language Model

 The Eagle VLM backbone is implemented as `Eagle25VLForConditionalGeneration`, a HuggingFace-compatible Vision-Language Model combining a SigLIP-2 vision encoder with a Qwen3 language model.
 This section documents the model architecture as instantiated in the `__init__` method.